Check your Testosterone levels

 3. If testosterone levels are low then you can move to a consultation with one of our patient care coordinators, which can be done remotely for most men.

-4. After your consultation, you can sign up for treatment, chat with a doctor and get TRT medication delivered within 7-10 days from an Australian pharmacy.
+4. After your consultation with a doctor, if you are suitable for treatment, you can get TRT medication delivered within a few days from an Australian pharmacy.

 Before and after of a TRT Patient (Credit: varmedicine.com)